 personal supervision by a professor for your capstone project in your final year

-At the end of four years, you’ll have an Austrian and an American bachelor's degree.
+At the end of four years, you’ll have an Austrian bachelor of science and an American bachelor of arts degree.

 What next?
 What careers can you consider?